Primary sources in print useful for building history

 - Knyff, Leonard, and Kip, Jan, Britannia Illustrata or Views of Several of the Queens Palaces also of the Principal Seats of the Nobility and Gentry of Great Britain (1707) had 80 plates drawn by Knyff and engraved by Kip.
 Reprinted and expanded many times, sometimes under the title Le Nouveau Theatre de la Grange Bretagne.
 A 2-vol. edition (1714/5) included additional plates originally produced for Robert Atkyns, Ancient and Present State of Gloucestershire (1712).
 There was an edition of 5 vols. in 1724-9.

-description of Edinburgh.- Pepys, Samuel, Diary ed.
+- Pepys, Samuel, Diary ed.
 Rev. Mynors Bright (1885); new edition edited by Robert Latham and William Matthews (1970-1983).
 The famous diary 1660-69 of a naval administrator living in London.
 Pepys comments mainly on London (he witnessed the Great Fire of 1666), but also on places that he visited in southern England.
 Full text online of the Mynors Bright edition.

 - Speed, John, The Theatre of the Empire of Great Britain (1611-12): national and county maps, with inset plans of each county town and one-page descriptions of each county.
-The maps were largely copied from those of Elizabethen map-makers.
+The maps were largely copied from those of Elizabethan map-makers.
 The maps were reproduced in The Counties of Britain: A Tudor atlas (1995) and are also online.

 - A Survey of the Duchy of Lancaster Lordships in Wales, 1609-1613 : Public Record Office, Duchy of Lancaster miscellaneous books, nos.
 120-123, transcribed and edited by William Rees.